Seeking Professional Advice

 England and Wales

 - The National Archives – The National Archives is home to archives created and collected by UK central government departments and also monitors the archives and records sector.
 Since 2009 The National Archives has had a dedicated manager to advise companies on the care and development of their archives.
 The Advice Manager is aware of collections management throughout the UK in both public and private sector archives and is able to help companies interested in getting some professional advice on record-keeping practice, archives storage or disposal and access arrangements.
-Contact Alex Ritchie, Sector Development Manager (London and Business) for more information.
+Contact the Archives Sector Development team at The National Archives for more information: